-Prior work has shown that marmots in our population that are differentially exposed to humans differ significantly in FID as well.
-By observing and quantifying the degree of human activity, Li et al. (2011) quantified the level of human disturbance for most colony sites in our study population.
-For our study, we used these scores to categorize each of our seven colony sites into either a "high disturbance" or "low disturbance" category (Table 1).
+colony sites into either a "high disturbance" or "low disturbance" category (Table 1).
 After finding a significant effect of location on FID (Figure 3), we fitted a multiple regression to analyze the effect of alert distance and disturbance on FID.
-While mean FID was smaller in more disturbed locations, the directionality of statistical effects, and the degree of support for model predictions remained consistent.
+Whereas mean FID was smaller in more disturbed locations, the directionality of statistical effects, and the degree of support for model predictions remained consistent.
 The significant effects of disturbance level (P = 0.013), and a marginally significant interaction between disturbance level and alert distance (P = 0.050) led us to include disturbance level, as well as alert distance in subsequent analyses.

-To examine the predictive ability of the race for life model and that of the primary variables of that model (DR{prey} , DR{pred} , and the cosine of Φ), we fitted a series of general linear models (GLM).
-We first conducted simple correlation tests to determine the relationship between individual model variables and observed FID2.
-The primary test of model predictions was a GLM with FID2 as the dependent variable and DR{prey} , DR{pred} , and the cosine of Φ as independent variables.
-We included an interaction term between DR{prey} , DR{pred} , and $cos(\Phi)$ to test for interactive effects on a marmot's escape decision between escape trajectory and a marmot's proximity to its eventual refuge.
+To examine the predictive ability of the race for life model and that of the primary variables of that model (DR{prey} , DR{pred} , and the cosine of Φ ; $\cos(\Phi)$), we fitted a series of general linear models (GLMs).
+We first conducted simple correlation tests to determine the relationship between individual model variables and observed FID.2 The primary test of model predictions was a GLM with FID2 as the dependent variable and DR{prey} , DR{pred} , and the $\cos(\Phi)$ as independent variables.
+We included an interaction term between DR{prey} , DR{pred} , and $\cos(\Phi)$ to test for interactive effects on a marmot's escape decision between escape trajectory and a marmot's proximity to its eventual refuge.

-Variables with non-normal distributions were \log{10} transformed prior to analysis to improve distributions.
+Variables with non-normal distributions were log10 transformed prior to analysis to improve distributions.
 Despite recent recommendation that regressions of FID on alert distance should be forced through the origin (Blumstein et al. 2015) because an alert distance of zero cannot have an FID longer than zero, we included intercepts in our statistical models.
-We did this because alert distance must be longer than FID to be meaningful, and because the relationship between FID and alert distance occurs in a range of distances at which the prey can detect the approaching predator and dynamically assess risk prior to fleeing and presumably optimize escape decisions (this is referred to as zone II in Blumstein 2003; Cooper 2015).
-Predators first detected closer than zone II should lead to immediate flight.
-The regression line of FID on alert distances in zone II may have a positive or negative intercept depending on the prey's risk assessment process.
+We did this because alert distance must be longer than FID to be meaningful, and because the relationship between FID and alert distance occurs in a range of distances at which the prey can detect the approaching predator and dynamically assess risk prior to fleeing and presumably optimize escape decisions (this is referred to as Zone II in Blumstein 2003; Cooper 2015).
+Predators first detected closer than Zone II should lead to immediate flight.
+The regression line of FID on alert distances in Zone II may have a positive or negative intercept depending on the prey's risk assessment process.
 Including the intercept in analyses permits the confirmation of a zero intercept.
 Effect sizes are reported as partial R^2 for the GLMs.
-Our two-tailed alpha was set at 0.05.
+Our 2-tailed alpha was set at 0.05.

-To assess the influence of interpath (φ) angle on observed FID when compared to extrinsic factors, we fitted a GLM to explain variation in FID.
-Our independent variables included: alert distance, disturbance level, and interpath angle.
-Alert distance, FID, and DR{prev} were log10 transformed before analysis.
+To assess the influence of Φ on observed FID when compared with extrinsic factors, we fitted a GLM to explain variation in FID.
+Our independent variables included: alert distance, disturbance level, and Φ .
+Alert distance, FID, and DR{prey} were log10 transformed before analysis.

-The race for life model implies that FID will vary continuously with angle, and therefore we treated angle as a continuous variable in our general linear model.
+The race for life model implies that FID will vary continuously with angle, and therefore we treated angle as a continuous variable in our GLM.
 However, animals may not make as fine distinctions in angle when making escape decisions, and may use coarser assessments of predator risk due to orientation.
-Therefore, we parameterized a series of general linear models in which we binned our data into different categories comprising different angles (Figure 4) which were based on the predictions of the models of Kramer and Bonenfant (1997), and Cooper (2016) and empirical results reported by Eason et al. (2019).
+Therefore, we parameterized a series of GLMs in which we binned our data into different categories comprising different angles (Figure 4) which were based on the predictions of the models of Kramer and Bonenfant (1997), and Cooper (2016) and empirical results reported by Eason et al. (2019).
 Using AIC to compare model fits, we then assessed which angle categorization scheme most effectively explained variation in our data.